tris02/emotion_detection/README.md

 ## Installation

-To install the package locally using `pip`, navigate to the project directory and run in bash: '''pip install .'''
+To install the package locally using `pip`, navigate to the project directory and run in bash:
+'''pip install
+'''

 ## Web Interface

-To start the Flask server, run: '''python server.py'''      (# python3.11 used in development version).
+To start the Flask server, run (python3.11 is used in development version):
+'''python server.py
+'''
 Then navigate to http://localhost:5000/ in your web browser to access the web interface.

 ## License